 Colorado encompasses the southern Rocky Mountains, the northeastern portion of the Colorado Plateau, and the western edge of the Great Plains.
 The western side is mountainous, while the eastern side is mostly farmland, rangeland, and small farming villages.
 The majority of the population lives in the Front Range on the eastern side of the Rockies, in and around Denver.

 Recreation, Culture, & Entertainment

 One of Colorado’s biggest draws is its abundance of outdoor recreation.
 The state has four national parks, eight national monuments, 11 national forests, and numerous refuges, wilderness areas, and conservation areas.
-Hiking, biking, and rock climbing are major activities in the state.
-The Garden of the Gods at the base of Pikes Peak is a natural geological formation and one of the most popular rock climbing sites in the U.S.
+Hiking, biking trails, and rock climbing are major activities in the state.
+The Garden of the Gods at the base of Pikes Peak located near Colorado Springs is a natural geological formation and one of the most popular rock-climbing sites in the U.S.

 Other popular outdoor activities in Colorado include golfing with scenic mountain views, skiing on dry, fresh powder in the winter, and rafting through the canyons.

-The state also has plenty of cultural and entertainment options.
+Colorado also has plenty of cultural and entertainment options for residents to enjoy.
 Red Rocks Amphitheater is one of the most famous outdoor venues in the country and hosts concerts and shows in the large geographical formation.
 The area between Denver, Boulder, and Fort Collins is known as the “Napa Valley of beer” because of its density of craft breweries.
-In addition, Denver has multiple museums, art galleries, and theaters.
+In addition, the Denver metropolitan area has multiple museums, art galleries, and theaters.

 Cost of Living & Taxes